-Thyroid disorders are extremely common – according to the World Health Organization, approximately 750 million people have some degree of thyroid disease and, according to the American Thyroid Association, an estimated 60% of them are unaware of their condition.
+Thyroid disorders are extremely common—according to the World Health Organization, approximately 750 million people have some degree of thyroid disease and, according to the American Thyroid Association, about 60% of them are unaware of their condition.

 - The endless list of symptoms (currently over 300) that can plague you from mood swings to air-hunger to heart complications.

 - Trying to explain to your doctor that you’re still experiencing symptoms even after treatment with the standard medication

 - Experiencing the total slowing down of every cell in your body!

 - Being told by the doctor that how you’re feeling is your “new normal”.

 - Learning to use the energy you have wisely, i.e. for the things you love.

 - Others not understanding even when you explain your condition or show them articles about it.